oracle/graal/docs/tools/vscode/graalvm/README.md

 The GraalVM Tools for Java extension is a prerequisite for the [Micronaut support in VS Code](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut), which brings many more possibilities for Java developers.

-The development team is actively working on further improvements and are focused on tne GraalVM Extension providing high usability to developers.
+The development team is actively working on further improvements and are focused on the GraalVM Extension providing high usability to developers.

 ## Installation and Setup